ankitagrahari/smart-devops-assistant-suite/README.md

   `mvn spring-boot:run`

 ### Project Structure
-The project structure is divided into 3 different microservices
+The project structure is divided into three different microservices
 - `sda-gateway`: API Gateway
 - `sda-git`: Handles all the Git services.
 Also handles the git webhook.
 - `sda-ai`: Handles all the AI Services like interaction with AI, loading to vector store.